isomerpages/moe-kentridgesec/_school-information/Sec 1 Registration 2022.md

     <label for="accordion3">KRSS Co Curricular Activities (CCA) Information</label>
     <div>
 <p>
-Please refer to the KRSS CCA Information Letter for more details.<br>
+Please refer to the <a href="/files/KRSS-CCA-Information-Letter-2023.pdf">KRSS CCA Information Letter</a> for more details.
-	<a href="/files/KRSS-CCA-Information-Letter-2023.pdf">KRSS CCA Information Letter</a>
 <br><br>
 Please complete the <a href="https://go.gov.sg/2023sec1cca">Survey on Primary School CCA</a> by 4 January 2023 (Wed).
 <br><br>